mmahesh/dstack_multiple_gpu/README.md

 In order to automate the workflow, I use `dstack`.

-In order to run the workflow, all you need to do is
+In order to run the workflow, all you need to do is execute the following command in your terminal:

 ```bash
 dstack run train-mnist-multi-gpu